 Domestic violence is a serious issue across the country.
 In San Diego, there were 13 domestic violence deaths in 2016.
 Many of those deaths may have been prevented with domestic violence restraining orders.
 In California, the laws allow an individual to get an order against their attacker.

 A restraining order can be used by a domestic violence victim to keep their attacker away.
 But those orders aren’t always used fairly.
 In some cases, the defendant is wrongly accused.
 The consequences can significantly impact the life of the defendant.
 If you are innocent but were given a protective order, you should do everything in your power to fight it.
-The Law Offices of Vikas Bajaj can help you.
+A restraining order attorney in San Diego, like you’ll find at the Law Offices of Vikas Bajaj can help you.

 What are Domestic Violence Restraining Orders?